j0nas/light-form/README.md

 onChange handlers' below.

 ## Why it's useful
 **light-form** aims to combine ease of use with flexibility.
-The following are it's strong points.
+The following are its strong points.

-### Reducing boilerplate
+### Reduced boilerplate
 Mapping and attaching `value` and `onChange` props is done similarly in most use cases, so light-form abstracts that away.
 The same applies for the reducer which handles those props.
 Rather than typing out repetitive code, we can focus on the domain aspects which